dy942657/workflow/src/applications/managing-app-resources.md

     resources:unbind           unbind a resource from servicebroker

     Use 'drycc help [command]' to learn more.
+## Create resource in application
 You can create a resource with one `drycc resources:create` command

     $ drycc resources:create memcached:custom memcached
     Creating memcached to scenic-icehouse... done

-After resource created, you can list the resources in this application.
+After resources are created, you can list the resources in this application.

     $ drycc resources:list
     === scenic-icehouse resources
     memcached      memcached:custom

-## Binding resources
+## Bind resources

-The resource which is named memcached has created, you can bind the memcached with the application, use the command of `drycc resources:bind memcached`.
+The resource which is named memcached is created, you can bind the memcached to the application, use the command of `drycc resources:bind memcached`.

     $ drycc resources:bind memcached
     Binding resource... done

+## Describe resources

-And use `drycc resources:describe` show bind detail.
-If binding successful, this command will show the information of connect to resource.
+And use `drycc resources:describe` show the binding detail.
+If the binding is successful, this command will show the information of connect to the resource.

     $ drycc resources:describe memcached
     === scenic-icehouse resource memcached